simonbertrand

 Context

-Biogen, a pharmaceutical laboratory specialized in neuroscience, has created an entity called BHS (Biogen healthcare solution).
-This entity designs, develops and delivers innovative digital solutions to patients living with neurological diseases and to healthcare professionals.
-One of the solutions created is called Cleo, a mobile application dedicated to people living with multiple sclerosis (MS) and their support communities.
+Biogen, a pharmaceutical company specializing in neuroscience, created BHS (Biogen Healthcare Solution) to design, develop, and deliver innovative digital solutions for patients with neurological diseases and healthcare professionals.
+Cleo is one of these solutions—a mobile app designed to support people living with multiple sclerosis (MS) and their communities.

 Mission

-I joined the BHS team in March 2018.
-The application was already designed and the development had already started.
+I joined the BHS team in March 2018, when the app's design was complete, and development had started.
+My responsibilities included:

 Home